 I am Happy, I am Love, I am Light.

-This mantra is very strongly vibrating in all of your chakras when repeating it and will guide you through your daily routines and through this time.
+This mantra is very strongly vibrating in all of your chakras when repeating it and will guide you through your daily routines and through this current times.

-For more information about the new mantra or to book a guided meditation session feel free to contact.
+For more information about this meditation and the initiation feel free to contact.